willywill/DeferredShading/README.md

 DeferredShading
 ===============

 NOTE: This project never took off and will only remain for educational purposes.
 It is not Tiled nor does it use DX11 features.
 This was intended features that I never had the time to complete.
-This project was made 4yrs ago using Unity 4 APIs
+This project was made many years ago using Unity 4 APIs

 A DX11 Tiled Deferred Shading Renderer in Unity